ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-iks.md

 copyright:

-  years:  2016, 2018
+  years:  2016, 2019

-lastupdated: "2018-11-30"
+lastupdated: "2019-01-23"

 ---

-# IBM Kubernetes Service
+# IBM Cloud Kubernetes Service

-## IKS overview
+## IBM Cloud Kubernetes Service overview

-The IBM Kubernetes Service (IKS) provides an isolated and secure platform for managing containers.
+The {{site.data.keyword.containerlong_notm}} provides an isolated and secure platform for managing containers.
 This platform is portable, extensible, and self-healing if a failover occurs.

 The architecture consists of the following key components:
 -	**{{site.data.keyword.cloud}} account** – Worker nodes are deployed into an {{site.data.keyword.cloud_notm}} account.
 The master node is deployed in a central Cloud Account that is managed by IBM.